eellpp/pubScratchpad/data_science/algo/probability/basics.md

 Based on the above Joint distribution , it seems the mystery can be solved if we find some evidence

+### Prior and Likelihood function
+Our initial probability distribution over the random variable of P(murderer) is a `Prior` .
+P(murderer = grey) = 0.3 is a value/state of this distribution
+The value P(weapon = Revolver| murderer = Grey) = 0.9 is an outcome of  `likelihood function`.
+The distribution for this can be written as P(weapon/murderer).
+The likelihood function is a function over the random variable murderer
+The distribution P(murderer/weapon) is the `Posterior` since it is the distribution after the fact of finding the weapon.

+The Joint distribution is calculated using `Prior` and `Likelihood Function`

+Definition of Likelihood function:
+The likelihood of P(B/A) is function of random variable A when we are observing B, while we are trying to infer A

 ### A probabilistic model
 A probabilitic model has two essential thing
 1) Random Variables